-Although the Police Regulation Act 1958 (Vic) gives the Chief Commissioner of Victoria Police the ultimate responsibility for investigating police members and taking disciplinary action, on a day to day basis this is undertaken by the Victoria Police Ethical Standards Department (ESD) via the Assistant Commissioner (Ethical Standards).
+Although the Police Regulation Act 1958 (Vic) gives the Chief Commissioner of Victoria Police the ultimate responsibility for investigating police members and taking disciplinary action, on a day to day basis this is undertaken by the Victoria Police Professional Standards Command (PSC) via the Assistant Commissioner (PSC).

-ESD is a unit within Victoria Police, which investigates internal and external complaints made about police members.
-ESD has the power to compel members to make statements about their actions, to investigate the incident by taking witness statements and obtaining other evidence and ultimately, if the allegations are found proven, to recommend disciplinary charges or some other procedure be instituted against the police officer.
+PSC is an area within Victoria Police, which investigates internal and external complaints made about police members.
+PSC has the power to compel members to make statements about their actions, to investigate the incident by taking witness statements and obtaining other evidence and ultimately, if the allegations are found proven, to recommend disciplinary charges or some other procedure be instituted against the police officer.

 The Victoria Police force has an internal disciplinary hearing procedure.
 The hearing of a disciplinary charge is not open to the public.
 A complainant is also not represented at the hearing.